jimmyluong5/Autonomous-Line-Following-Warehouse-Rover/README.md

 ### 1. Motor Control

-The first stage of the project focused on getting the drivetrain working.
+The first stage of the project focused on getting the prototype working.

 Two **FIT0484 DC motors** were controlled through a **TB6612FNG dual motor driver**, with the STM32G431KB acting as the main controller.

 The power system uses **LM2596 buck converters** to provide regulated voltages to the motors and embedded electronics.

-Once reliable bidirectional motor control was established, the drivetrain was mounted onto a rough cardboard chassis for early testing.
+Once reliable bidirectional motor control was established, the prototype was mounted onto a rough cardboard chassis for early testing.

 <img width="480" height="853" alt="motors_github" src="https://github.com/user-attachments/assets/ca83976e-c8b5-4a69-80d2-1aaa2ccd849a" />